 Price controls on some foods and household items have resulted in shortages across industries.
 Shortages of items like milk, cornmeal, and toilet paper are frequent, and the short supply of staples has resulted in notoriously long lines at supermarkets.
 In 2015, the Venezuelan Pharmaceutical Federation reported that around 70 percent of medicines in the country are in short supply.

 Venezuela's scarcity index, which measured the amount of basic goods that are out of stock at a given time, reached a record 28 percent in January 2014.
 Since then, the Venezuelan Central Bank has stopped publishing scarcity index figures.

 Support for the Poor

 Economic instability in Venezuela poses concerns for its regional and international trade partners.
-Venezuela is a member of regional trade bloc Mercosur, which includes Brazil, Uruguay, Argentina, and Paraguay, and its economic woes may foster further divisions within the already fractious group.The United States also remains one of Venezuela's most important trade partners.
-Venezuela's exports to the United States have slowed in recent years, from $43 billion in 2011 to $26 billion in the first ten months of 2014.
+Venezuela is a member of the regional trade bloc Mercosur, which includes Argentina, Brazil, Paraguay, and Uruguay, and its economic woes, pared with the crackdown on opposition leaders, may foster further divisions within the already fractious group.
+(Upon winning Argentina’s presidential election in November 2015, Mauricio Macri said he would seek to expel Venezuela from the bloc.)
+The United States also remains an important trade partner, but Venezuela's exports to the United States have slowed in recent years, from $43 billion in 2011 to $30 billion in 2014.

 CFR's Shannon K. O'Neil analyzes the oil price drop on Bloomberg TV.